Goncalo287/PSR_Robutler/README.md

 * RVIZ (included with ROS)

 ## Ambient/apartment
-The apartment map is incluied with the project, above you can see the plant of the apartment for better compreention.
+The apartment map is incluied with the project, above you can see the plant of the apartment for better comprehention.
 [apartment repository](https://github.com/miguelriemoliveira/psr_22-23/tree/master/TrabalhoRobutler).

 <p align="center">
   <img src="https://github.com/miguelriemoliveira/psr_22-23/blob/master/TrabalhoRobutler/docs/floorplan.jpg?raw=true">
 </p>

-* For the furniture you need to install two package:
+* For the furniture you need to install two packages:
 ```
     cd catkin_ws/src
     git clone https://github.com/aws-robotics/aws-robomaker-small-house-world